arlemoine/CMPS401/Project/docs/message_protocol.md

 ### 2. GameRoom

 Handles operations related to joining or leaving a game room.
 To join a room, use the keyword "join." **If the room does not exist**, it will be created.
 To leave a room, use the keyword "leave."
+If a game has been played and it is desirable to reset the state of the game in order to play again, the keyword "reset" can be passed to the server, telling the server to reset the state of the game and pass it back to the frontend.

 **Example:**